Grace-St. Luke's Episcopal Church: History

 The history of Grace-St. Lukes dates back to the mid-19th century with the establishment of Grace Church in a rented room in what was then on the eastern outskirts of the city, now Midtown Memphis.
 After the Civil War, returning Confederate Officers founded St. Lazarus Church on Madison Avenue, in Downtown Memphis in protest to the Unionist views of the rector of Calvary Church.
 St. Lazarus was the site of the marriage of Jefferson Davis' daughter in 1876, but St. Lazarus' congregation was decimated by the yellow fever epidemic in 1878 and merged with Grace Church.
 St. Luke's Church was established in present-day Midtown in 1894 in a building designed by English architect John Gainsford.

 By the late 1930s, Grace Church had a strong congregation, but found itself without a building.
 St. Luke's Church, on the other hand, had erected a new church in the heart of residential Memphis in 1912 (its present home), but found itself in a period of declining membership.
 The two merged, and celebrated its first service as the Parish of Grace-St. Luke's on Thanksgiving Day, 1940.
 Grace-St Luke's Episcopal School, a K-8 primary school, was founded in 1947.

 The parish continued to grow and, by 1974, had doubled in size and was the largest Episcopal parish in the state of Tennessee.
 Though no longer the largest in the state, the parish continues to have active membership and strong outreach and community programs.

 Ordination of women

-Grace-St. Luke's emphasis on inclusivity dates at least back to 1981, when the parish ordained the first female Episcopalian in the state of Tennessee.
+Grace-St. Luke's emphasis on inclusivity dates at least back to 1981, when the parish ordained the first female Episcopalian woman as priest in the state of Tennessee.

 The Rev. Ann Carriere was ordained deacon at Grace-St. Luke's on July 12, 1981, by Bishop Fred Gates in a nave packed with parishioners, ecumenical Memphis clergy, and community members who had followed the news in the media.
 Carriere served in the supportive community at Grace-St. Luke's -- and out of the public eye where her role caused considerable controversy—and was ordained priest there in 1982.
 She served the parish eight more years.